 I only spent three days there as part of my trip, but in that time we did so much and here is my list things I personally recommend you do if you visit.

 This is where I would buy a house if I won the lottery.
-Sausalito is located across the Golden Gate bridge, it is an incredibly rich but incredibly beautiful area and well worth a walk around.
+Sausalito is located across the Golden Gate Bridge, it is an incredibly rich but incredibly beautiful area and well worth a walk around.
 You can also sit four hours along the docks and see the amazing city skyline.
-Fun fact: Otis Reading was on a house boat in Sausalito while writing the brilliant song ‘ Sitting on the dock of the bay’

 In fact do this wherever you are on the West Coast, as much as you can.
 Yum.

 Every shop you could ever want is located here.